JAlcocerT/JAlcocerT/content/blog/ai-comercial-groq-yt.md

     main()
 ```

-It is a referencing a `Auth_functions.py` in another file:
+It is a referencing a `Auth_functions.py` in another file: where the sample users are created

 {{< dropdown title="Define Auth_functions.py in a separate file with ⏬" closed="true" >}}